ARTICLE

 After negotiating a deal on the purchase price of a home, a contract of sale is presented.
 In essence, the contract of sale is a legally binding document prepared by solicitors or conveyancers that sets out the terms and conditions agreed upon by the buyer and seller.

-When a property is sold privately as opposed to at auction, the seller must have a contract of sale prepared and available for inspection before they can advertise the property for sale.
+When a property is sold privately as opposed to at auction, the seller typically needs to have a contract of sale prepared and available for inspection before they can advertise the property for sale.
 In most cases, the contract will be prepared by either the seller’s solicitor, conveyancer or real estate agent.

 What does a contract of sale contain?

-- Details of the property, including its fixtures and fittings, which may include items such as a dryer or curtains - also known as chattels.
+• Details of the property, including its chattels, fixtures and fittings, which may include items such as a dryer or curtains

 How to check the contract of sale

-If the property is to be purchased privately, it is a good idea to check the contract of sale before beginning the purchase process.
+It’s a good idea to check the contract of sale before beginning the purchase process.
 Far too often will purchasers look to navigate the ins and outs of a property contract after they have fallen in love with a property, only for the conditions to be deemed unsuitable to their requirements.
-Many potential purchasers will only look through the contract once they have fallen in love with a property.
-If such clauses outlined in the contract of sale cannot be negotiated on, there is essentially no benefit to further the purchase process if the property is not going to suit your needs.

 Key questions to ask

-The following questions form a fundamental basis to helping you come to terms with the ins and outs of a contract of sale.
-Asking these of your solicitor, conveyancer or real estate agent can assist in allowing you to decide whether or not the property is right for you.
+The following questions form a fundamental basis for helping you come to terms with the ins and outs of a contract of sale.
+Asking these questions of your solicitor, conveyancer, or real estate agent can assist in allowing you to decide whether or not the property is right for you.

 If you are ready to take the next step on your property journey, check out our range of competitive home loans or chat to one of our lending specialists to help you get one foot in the door of your next home.